Event Log for Windows (im_msvistalog)

 Backward-compatibility

-NXLog Agent version 6 uses a faster algorithm to read Windows events.
+NXLog Agent version 6 uses a faster algorithm to read Windows events, which may result in slightly different output than previous versions.

-You can revert the change by setting the ParseEventXML directive to TRUE
+You can emulate the output of older versions by setting the ParseEventXML directive to TRUE.

 - Keywords